prakashgithubnew/CoreJava/CoreJavaPractise/MiscCoreJava/readme.md

-    In serialization process objects are converted in to Bytestream which need to be written in a file. if we dont serialize then at the other end it will show java.io.NotSerializableException error if we are using cahcing then it also serializes before it is saved to cache.
+    In serialization process objects are converted in to Bytestream which need to be written in a file. if we dont serialize then at the other end it will show java.io.NotSerializableException error if we are using caching then it also serializes before it is saved to cache.

 **what is the use of serialversion id in serialization process**